ankane/trend-api/README.md

 Code | Description
 --- | ---
 400 | There’s an issue with the request parameters.
-500 | We had a problem with our server.
+500 | There’s an issue with with the server.

 The body will contain details about the specific error.